iasql/docs/docs/ECS Fargate Tutorials/flyway.md

 5. Install the `flyway` CLI following the [corresponding instructions](https://flywaydb.org/documentation/usage/commandline/) for your OS

-5. Run the existing Flyway migrations on the hosted IaSQL db by invoking the `flyway` CLI
+6. Run the existing Flyway migrations on the hosted IaSQL db by invoking the `flyway` CLI

 ```bash
 flyway migrate
 ```

-6. Apply the changes described in the hosted db to your cloud account
+7. Apply the changes described in the hosted db to your cloud account which will take a few minutes waiting for AWS

 ```sql title="my_project/migrations/V2__init.sql"
 SELECT * from iasql_apply();